ot4i/ace-demo-pipeline/tekton/README.md

 in this repo generally do not have namespaces specified (other than some CP4i files), so using `oc project ace-demo` to set the default namespace should provide the correct results.

+For container deployments, the resulting containers can act as callable flow providers for hybrid integration, where cloud-based flows call down to the CP4i containers to access the database.
+This requires a switchclient.json file (one that connects to the cloud switch, and not a local CP4i switch) stored as a secret and the [tea-tekton-deployment.yaml](tea-tekton-deployment.yaml) file to be updated to pull in the secret.

 ## Getting started

 A Kubernetes cluster will be needed, with Minikube (see [minikube/README.md](/tekton/minikube/README.md)) and